rubycocos/blockchain/crypto-lite/README.md

 >
 >
 > Dogecoin is the people's crypto.
-> The future curreny of earth and mars.
+> The future currency of earth and mars.
 Much wow!
 >
 > -- Elon Musk, [February 2021](https://twitter.com/elonmusk/status/1357241340313141249)